 The final water dash challenge saw Park Lane Academy take the trophy this year and as an extra prize this year both finalists will be invited to take part in an activity day at Mixenden Activity Centre.

-Dan Marham, who runs the event said,
+Dan Marham, who helped organise the event said,

 ” It was a fantastic event and all the young people involved tried really hard… a favourite activity this year was the bench and ducking pool challenge in which teams had to stand on a bench with a pool on either side and had to rearrange their order based on a series of different requests such as height, age, number of siblings and pet size.